-MagnaChip Semiconductor Ltd. (Korea) is the principal operating entity within the consolidated Company.
-For the three and six months ended June 30, 2011 and 2010, no income tax expense for MagnaChip Semiconductor, Ltd. (Korea) was recorded due to net operating loss carry-forwards that were available to offset taxable income.
-The net deferred tax assets of MagnaChip Semiconductor Ltd., which include net operating carry-forwards, have a valuation allowance against them at June 30, 2011.
-The Company periodically assesses whether it is more likely than not that the deferred tax assets existing at the period-end will be realized in future periods.
+MagnaChip Semiconductor, Ltd. (Korea) is the principal operating entity within the consolidated Company.
+For the three months ended March 31, 2012 and 2011, no income tax expense for MagnaChip Semiconductor, Ltd. (Korea) was recorded due to net operating loss carry-forwards available to offset taxable income and full allowance for deferred tax assets.